Transparency is a feature, not a footnote.

 | Payload | 0.8x | Important but secondary to other factors |

 Readiness is weighted highest because market deployability is the strongest signal of real-world viability.
-Autonomy is weighted high because AI capability is the key differentiator between platforms that will lead and those that will follow.
+Autonomy is weighted high because AI capability is the key differentiator between platforms.

 Autonomy is the hardest dimension to score objectively.
-Unlike degrees of freedom or speed, there is no single published metric that captures a robot's AI capability.
+Unlike degrees of freedom or speed, there is no single published metric that captures AI capability.

 Our autonomy scores are editorial estimates based on: